josegonzalez/app/README.md

 As a convenience, certain variables are remapped automatically by the `config/env.php` file.
 You may add other paths at your leisure to this file.

+### Crud Defaults

+By default, the [crud](https://github.com/friendsofcake/crud) plugin has been enabled with all known customizations.
+Simply creating a controller will enable all CRUD-actions in the default RESTful api mode.

+Note that we *also* default pagination sorting to the table's `primaryKey` (if there is a single `primaryKey` field).

+#### Crud View Defaults

+[Crud View](https://github.com/friendsofcake/crud-view) is enabled for all admin-prefixed actions in the `Application::beforeFilter`.
+You may *also* turn it on automatically for a controller by setting the controller's `$isAdmin` property to `true`.

+Note that the `scaffold.brand` is set to the constant `APP_NAME`, which can be modified in your `config/.env.default` or `config/.env` files.

 ### Customizing Bake

 There now exists a `config/bake_cli.php`.
 This file should contain all bake-related event handlers.
 It is used to speed up the re-bake process such that we don't need to go in and re-add customizations.